 “Overnight, doing business in person was not really an option anymore, so everyone scrambled to get online.
 We saw a three-year adoption cycle get compressed to three weeks.”

-Just like we gathered around virtually in our communities to find ways to cope with the lockdown, consumers gathered around their favorite local businesses.
+Just like we gathered around virtually in our communities to find ways to cope with the lockdown, customers came together to support their favorite local businesses.
 Be it their favorite local bookstore or their preferred wine shop; it was a way to show support and keep life going.
-By creating these online communities, the goal was to check up on friends and keep our neighborhood businesses alive.
-This could take the form of a Zoom happy hour, an online fitness class or sharing recommendations of local shops and restaurants on social media.
+By creating these online communities, the goal was to keep our neighborhood businesses alive.
+This could take the form of a Zoom happy hour drinking a locally brewed beer, an online fitness class or sharing recommendations of local shops and restaurants on social media.

 The way we’ve been buying has fundamentally changed over the years, and the lines between the physical and online world have been blurred.
 By now, if you’re a user or a business owner, we know that having an online presence is essential to have sustainable growth.
 Studies show the pandemic has accelerated the shift away from physical stores to digital shopping by roughly five years.
 For those businesses that already had an e-commerce store or a strong online presence before lockdown, the shift was softer.
 For those that had to start from scratch, it might have been more challenging.
 Nonetheless, you’ve got the opportunity to tap into the power of a community.